Tour of Flanders (men's race): Nature of the race

-As a consequence, the element of "luck" is arguably one of the reasons why there has never been a rider able to win the Tour of Flanders more than three times, as even the best and greatest specialists of their time suffer bad luck or are foiled by unpredictable race circumstances occasionally.

 Since the race's restyling in 2012, the climbs of Oude Kwaremont, Paterberg and Koppenberg, just south of Oudenaarde, are the heart of the action.
 The Kwaremont is a long section of cobbles that starts sharply before gradually levelling out.
 It is the site where powerful riders often make the race-winning move, as Fabian Cancellara demonstrated in 2013, when he attacked with Peter Sagan on the lower slopes of Kwaremont before distancing the Slovak on the Paterberg.
 The Paterberg is the final climb of the day where fans create a carnival-like atmosphere.
 It is a short but cobbled climb and viciously steep.
 After 245 km of racing, it is generally an ultimate test of endurance and strength.

 The race culture and primal competition is an identifying factor of the Tour of Flanders.
 Two-time winner Peter Van Petegem stated:

 It doesn't really matter where it goes.
 You have cobblestones and climbs and small roads, and that provides the character of the race.